MakanAKaregar/RPR/README.md

 If nextclouddb database already exists, use <code>CREATE DROP nextclouddb;</code> to delete it.

-3.7 Create a user for the database. nextCloud uses this user to authenticate a connection with mysql.
+3.7 Create a user for the database. nextCloud uses this user to authenticate a connection with <code>mysql</code>.

 <code>CREATE USER 'RPR'@'localhost' IDENTIFIED BY 'password';</code>

 Here we choose an arbitrary user called RPR and a password.
 If the user already exists, use <code>DROP USER 'RPR'@'localhost';</code> to delete it.

-3.8 Grant permission of created database to the user database, then activate the granted permission for the user by flushing the privilege, and exit from mysql command-line client.
+3.8 Grant permission of created database to the user database, then activate the granted permission for the user by flushing the privilege, and exit from <code>mysql</code> command-line client.

 <code>GRANT ALL PRIVILEGES ON nextclouddb.* TO 'RPR'@'localhost';</code>